 $ ss -l

-Netidcolumn specifies type of the socket like nl, u_dgr,tcp,udp
+Netidcolumn specifies the type of the socket like nl, u_dgr,tcp,udp

 Statecolumn specifies current status of socket like listening, established etc.